rick-roche/rickroche.com/site/content/posts/2023-06-25-spectrum-of-platform-engineering-paved-paths/index.md

 ### Platform Engineering

 At one end of our spectrum, we have Platform Engineering.
 Engineering teams rely on clearly defined platforms to abstract away many of the 'things that aren't code'.
 In a lot of cases, this covers the infrastructure containing the application (Kubernetes, Networking, Storage, Monitoring, Resilience etc) as well as common patterns like observability, cost management and security.
-The engineers focus on the application code, pump out features, and don't bother themselves with things like ([Helm](https://helm.sh/)) or [Terraform](https://www.terraform.io/).
+The engineers focus on the application code, pump out features, and don't bother themselves with things like crafting [Helm](https://helm.sh/) or [Terraform](https://www.terraform.io/) or figuring out observability.

 ### You Build It, You Run It (YBIYRI)